ucsd-cse11-s20/DI08-Lists-and-Generics-22-05-2020/ProblemSheet.md

 }
 ```

-The `IllegalArgumentException` class (which implements the `Throwable` interface) is thrown when the input to a method/program/etc. is not valid for that method/program/etc. Since `max` is only defined/meaningful for non-empty lists, we throw an instance of it (by calling the constructor of that exception using `new`) to handle this case.
+The `IllegalArgumentException` class (which extends the `Throwable` class) is thrown when the input to a method/program/etc. is not valid for that method/program/etc. Since `max` is only defined/meaningful for non-empty lists, we throw an instance of it (by calling the constructor of that exception using `new`) to handle this case.

 The `throw` keyword:

-1. Exits out of each method call consecutively, until it eventually halts the program.
+1. Exits out of each method call in reverse order that they were called, until it eventually exits the program.
 2. Collects information about each method's stack frame as it exists them.
 3. Prints out this information, called the "Stack Trace", as well as the message of the exception itself to the terminal.